-- Affordable Capacity: Acquiring a larger share of Colstrip for \$1.00 will reduce exposure to market prices and keep energy & capacity affordable.
+- Affordable Capacity: Acquiring a larger share of Colstrip will reduce exposure to market prices and keep energy & capacity affordable.
 Customer bills are expected to stay flat as a result of the transaction.
 Increased operating cost due to increased ownership percentage is expected to be offset by lower purchased power costs. - Provides Reliability and Safety: Greater ownership of CU4 will expand access to around-the-clock capacity that can meet sudden increases in demand, such as when Montana experiences extremely cold temperatures - oftentimes when the wind isn't blowing and the sun isn't shining.
 This larger share will help keep homes warm and the lights on. - Economic Viability: This transaction is a first step in preserving goodpaying jobs in Colstrip and across the state while providing critical local and state tax dollars. - Minimal Environmental Impact: There will be no new carbon emissions in Montana as a result of our owning a greater share of CU4.
-In fact as shown in the chart to the right, even after acquiring the additional 185 MW, NWE Montana will still be twice as 'green' (56%) as the total U.S. electric power industry (28%) on a nameplate basis.

-- Funding for Remediation: Net benefits from the transaction and net proceeds from the new 90 MW, approximately 5 year, PPA will be placed in a fund and applied against future decommissioning and remediation costs related to NorthWestern's existing 30% ownership in CU4. - Colstrip Transmission System is a critical backbone to serve our customers; allows energy import to serve industry, as Colstrip Units 1 and 2 close; and is an export path for Montana-based renewable development.
+In fact as shown in the chart to the right, even if we acquired the full 185 MW, ignoring Talen's right of first refusal, NWE Montana will still be twice as 'green' (56%) as the total U.S. electric power industry (28%) on a nameplate basis. - Funding for Future Costs: Net benefits from the transaction and net proceeds from the 5 year PPA will be placed in a fund and applied against future costs related to NorthWestern's existing 30% ownership in CU4. - Colstrip Transmission System is a critical backbone to serve our customers; allows energy import to serve industry, as Colstrip Units 1 and 2 close; and is an export path for Montana-based renewable development.